Knew Health • December 1, 2017

 However, though many of them can offer a level of preventative benefits, the lesser-known key to boosting immunity lies in cultivating a diverse and healthy gut microbiome.

-In today’s article, we’ll look how functional medicine uses specific foods and lifestyle changes to help you boost the health of your gut microbiome for stronger immunity.
+In today's article, we'll explore how functional medicine uses specific foods and lifestyle changes to help you boost the health of your gut microbiome for stronger immunity.
+Together, we'll discover practical steps you can take right now to support your body's natural defenses.

 The Gut Health-Immune System Connection

-Thanks to Jamie Lee Curtis and early 21st century yogurt ads, most of us are aware that the majority of our immune system, about 70%, resides on our gut.
+Thanks to Jamie Lee Curtis and early 21st century yogurt ads, most of us are aware that the majority of our immune system, about 70%, resides in our gut.

 But how exactly does your gut health help protect you during cold and flu season?